AiursoftWeb/Infrastructures/Readme.md

 [![Build status](https://aiursoft.visualstudio.com/Star/_apis/build/status/Nexus%20Build)](https://aiursoft.visualstudio.com/Star/_build/latest?definitionId=5)
  [![Issues](https://img.shields.io/github/issues/AiursoftWeb/Nexus.svg)](https://github.com/AiursoftWeb/Nexus/issues)

-Aiursoft basic micro-services platform.
+Aiursoft micro-services platform.
+Powered by ASP.NET Core.

-## What is it
+## What is Nexus

 Nexus is not a framework, not a tool, nor a library.
-It was just a project, runs in the application level, using micro-services design.
+It was just a project, runs in the application level, using micro-services design and powers all Aiursoft applications.

-Nexus has three levels:
+Nexus architect has three layers:

 * Basic Services
 * Infrastructures